 Getting Around Sydney with Kids

 Despite being exhausted from our travels, we were keen to start our adventure once we arrived in Australia’s Emerald City.
 We ran into a bit of a hiccup at the airport, you canNOT hire a taxi, or use a rideshare company with small children unless you bring your own child safety seat.
-For transportation options to include renting a car, hiring a private taxi service, or using public transportation check out How to Get Around Sydney with Small Kids.
+For transportation options to include renting a car, hiring a private taxi service, or using public transportation check out How to Travel in Australia with Kids.

 We decided to use Sydney’s Public Transportation system which includes ferries, trains, buses, and light rails.
 The kids enjoyed taking the scenic route.